2021 Tripura riots: Suppression of press freedom

 A four-member fact-finding team of Supreme Court lawyers visited the area on 29–30 October and released a report highlighting the anti-Muslim nature of violence.
 Days later, Tripura Police invoked stringent anti-terror laws against two of them for “promoting enmity between religious groups as well as provoking people of different religious communities to commit breach of peace”.
 The police also filed charges under the same provisions against 102 people including journalists for protesting, or even merely mentioning, the communal violence on social media platforms and asked social media platforms to freeze their accounts.
-The 5 journalists include in the lists are Maktoob Media journalist Meer Faisal, NewsClick senior news editor Shyam Meera Singh, freelance jorunalist with BBC and The Guardian Sartaj Alam, Arif Shah and C.J.
+The 5 journalists include in the lists are Maktoob Media journalist Meer Faisal, NewsClick senior news editor Shyam Meera Singh, freelance journalist with BBC and The Guardian Sartaj Alam, Arif Shah and C.J.
 Werleman, global correspondent of London-based monthly newspaper Byline Times.

 People's Union for Civil Liberties as well as Editors Guild of India condemned the coercive actions as malicious and requested the state government for committing to a proper investigation instead of penalizing activists.
 Several people filed a petition with the Supreme Court seeking to quash the UAPA charges registered against them.
 On 17 November, the Supreme Court of India granted immunity to all coercive action.

 On 15 November, two female journalists were arrested from Assam for fomenting a "sense of hatred between communities" by circulating "doctored videos", after members of Vishva Hindu Parishad had filed a complaint against them (in Tripura) for reporting on an incident of mosque burning and thereby, "maligning the image of Tripura government".
 The Editors Guild of India asked for a swift withdrawal of all charges, and characterized the police actions as a foil to deflect public attention from its own failings in dealing with majoritarian violence.
 On 15 November, the Chief Judicial Magistrate of Gomati district granted them bail against sureties of INR 7500.